anniezh12/hiring-engineers/answers.md

 >What is GitHub?
 >GitHub is an open source version control system (VCS) commonly known as Git.
-It is responsible for everything GitHub-related that happens locally on our computers
+It is responsible for everything GitHub-related that happens locally on our computers.

-1. I order to use Github one has to have an account on Github.
+1. In order to use Github, one has to have an account on Github.
-2. I used `command line` command to install git in my local environment using

- `$ sudo apt-get install git`
+2. I used terminal command to install git in my local environment using `$ sudo apt-get install git`.

  ![git installation](images/oracle-vm/git-installed.png)